digitaldesignlabs/talisman/DOCUMENTATION.md

 ```

 #### Parameters ####
-- `promise` (Promise) - A promise which must be resolved before we proceed with rendering this block
+- `promise` (Promise, required) - A promise which must be resolved before we proceed with rendering this block
 - `blockName` (string, optional) - the name of the block which should not be rendered until the promise is resolved.
 If this is the root block, this can be omitted (but that rather defeats the point?)
 Otherwise, the name of the block should be specified.
 Blocks nested inside other blocks may be referenced by delimiting the block names with colons, for example `outer:inner`.

 #### Return Value ####